charliegerard/fem-ml-workshop/README.md

-# Machine Learning in JavaScript workshop for FrontEnd Masters - SOLUTIONS
+# Machine Learning in JavaScript workshop for FrontEnd Masters

 ## Run the workshop website